jbartley11/getting_and_cleaning_data_project/codebook.md

 - TimeBodyAccJerkStdX: Standard deviation of time of acceleration jerk in direction of X
 - TimeBodyAccJerkStdY: Standard deviation of time of acceleration jerk in direction of Y
 - TimeBodyAccJerkStdZ: Standard deviation of time of acceleration jerk in direction of Z
-- TimeBodyGyroMeanX
+- TimeBodyGyroMeanX: Mean of time of gyroscope movement in direction of X
-- TimeBodyGyroMeanY
+- TimeBodyGyroMeanY: Mean of time of gyroscope movement in direction of Y
-- TimeBodyGyroMeanZ
+- TimeBodyGyroMeanZ: Mean of time of gyroscope movement in direction of Z
-- TimeBodyGyroStdX
+- TimeBodyGyroStdX: Standard deviation of time of gyroscope movement in direction of X
-- TimeBodyGyroStdY
+- TimeBodyGyroStdY: Standard deviation of time of gyroscope movement in direction of Y
-- TimeBodyGyroStdZ
+- TimeBodyGyroStdZ: Standard deviation of time of gyroscope movement in direction of Z
-- TimeBodyGyroJerkMeanX
+- TimeBodyGyroJerkMeanX: Mean of time of gyroscope jerk in direction of X
-- TimeBodyGyroJerkMeanY
+- TimeBodyGyroJerkMeanY: Mean of time of gyroscope jerk in direction of Y
-- TimeBodyGyroJerkMeanZ
+- TimeBodyGyroJerkMeanZ: Mean of time of gyroscope jerk in direction of Z
-- TimeBodyGyroJerkStdX
+- TimeBodyGyroJerkStdX: Standard deviation of time of gyroscope jerk in direction of X
-- TimeBodyGyroJerkStdY
+- TimeBodyGyroJerkStdY: Standard deviation of time of gyroscope jerk in direction of Y
-- TimeBodyGyroJerkStdZ
+- TimeBodyGyroJerkStdZ: Standard deviation of time of gyroscope jerk in direction of Z
-- TimeBodyAccMagMean
+- TimeBodyAccMagMean: Mean time of acceleration magnitude
-- TimeBodyAccMagStd
+- TimeBodyAccMagStd: Standard deviation time of acceleration magnitude
-- TimeGravityAccMagMean
+- TimeGravityAccMagMean: Mean time of gravity acceleration magnitude
-- TimeGravityAccMagStd
+- TimeGravityAccMagStd: Standard deviation time of gravity acceleration magnitude
-- TimeBodyAccJerkMagMean
+- TimeBodyAccJerkMagMean: Mean time of acceleration jerk magnitude
-- TimeBodyAccJerkMagStd
+- TimeBodyAccJerkMagStd: Standard deviation time of acceleration jerk magnitude
-- TimeBodyGyroMagMean
+- TimeBodyGyroMagMean: Mean of gyroscopic magnitude
-- TimeBodyGyroMagStd
+- TimeBodyGyroMagStd: Standard deviation of gyroscopic magnitude
-- TimeBodyGyroJerkMagMean
+- TimeBodyGyroJerkMagMean: Mean of gyroscopic jerk magnitude
-- TimeBodyGyroJerkMagStd
+- TimeBodyGyroJerkMagStd: Standard deviation of gyroscopic jerk magnitude
-- FrequencyBodyAccMeanX
+- FrequencyBodyAccMeanX: Mean of frequency body acceleration in direction of X
-- FrequencyBodyAccMeanY
+- FrequencyBodyAccMeanY: Mean of frequency body acceleration in direction of Y
-- FrequencyBodyAccMeanZ
+- FrequencyBodyAccMeanZ: Mean of frequency body acceleration in direction of Z
-- FrequencyBodyAccStdX
+- FrequencyBodyAccStdX: Standard deviation of frequency body acceleration in direction of X
-- FrequencyBodyAccStdY
+- FrequencyBodyAccStdY: Standard deviation of frequency body acceleration in direction of Y
-- FrequencyBodyAccStdZ
+- FrequencyBodyAccStdZ: Standard deviation of frequency body acceleration in direction of Z
-- FrequencyBodyAccMeanFreqX
+- FrequencyBodyAccMeanFreqX: Mean of frequency acceleration in direction of X
-- FrequencyBodyAccMeanFreqY
+- FrequencyBodyAccMeanFreqY: Mean of frequency acceleration in direction of Y
-- FrequencyBodyAccMeanFreqZ
+- FrequencyBodyAccMeanFreqZ: Mean of frequency acceleration in direction of Z
-- FrequencyBodyAccJerkMeanX
+- FrequencyBodyAccJerkMeanX: Mean of frequency acceleration jerk in direction of X
-- FrequencyBodyAccJerkMeanY
+- FrequencyBodyAccJerkMeanY: Mean of frequency acceleration jerk in direction of Y
-- FrequencyBodyAccJerkMeanZ
+- FrequencyBodyAccJerkMeanZ: Mean of frequency acceleration jerk in direction of Z
-- FrequencyBodyAccJerkStdX
+- FrequencyBodyAccJerkStdX: Standard deviation of requency acceleration jerk in direction of X
-- FrequencyBodyAccJerkStdY
+- FrequencyBodyAccJerkStdY: Standard deviation of requency acceleration jerk in direction of Y
-- FrequencyBodyAccJerkStdZ
+- FrequencyBodyAccJerkStdZ: Standard deviation of frequency acceleration jerk in direction of Z
-- FrequencyBodyAccJerkMeanFreqX
+- FrequencyBodyAccJerkMeanFreqX: Mean of frequency acceleration jerk frequencies in direction of X
-- FrequencyBodyAccJerkMeanFreqY
+- FrequencyBodyAccJerkMeanFreqY: Mean of frequency acceleration jerk frequencies in direction of Y
-- FrequencyBodyAccJerkMeanFreqZ
+- FrequencyBodyAccJerkMeanFreqZ: Mean of frequency acceleration jerk frequencies in direction of Z
-- FrequencyBodyGyroMeanX
+- FrequencyBodyGyroMeanX: Mean of body gyroscopic frequency in direction of X
-- FrequencyBodyGyroMeanY
+- FrequencyBodyGyroMeanY: Mean of body gyroscopic frequency in direction of Y
-- FrequencyBodyGyroMeanZ
+- FrequencyBodyGyroMeanZ: Mean of body gyroscopic frequency in direction of Z
-- FrequencyBodyGyroStdX
+- FrequencyBodyGyroStdX: Standard deviation of body gyroscopic frequency in direction of X
-- FrequencyBodyGyroStdY
+- FrequencyBodyGyroStdY: Standard deviation of body gyroscopic frequency in direction of Y
-- FrequencyBodyGyroStdZ
+- FrequencyBodyGyroStdZ: Standard deviation of body gyroscopic frequency in direction of Z
-- FrequencyBodyGyroMeanFreqX
+- FrequencyBodyGyroMeanFreqX: Mean of frequencies used for gyroscopic frequency in direction of X
-- FrequencyBodyGyroMeanFreqY
+- FrequencyBodyGyroMeanFreqY: Mean of frequencies used for gyroscopic frequency in direction of Y
-- FrequencyBodyGyroMeanFreqZ
+- FrequencyBodyGyroMeanFreqZ: Mean of frequencies used for gyroscopic frequency in direction of Z
-- FrequencyBodyAccMagMean
+- FrequencyBodyAccMagMean: Mean of body acceleration frequency magnitude
-- FrequencyBodyAccMagStd
+- FrequencyBodyAccMagStd: Standard deviation of body acceleration frequency magnitude
-- FrequencyBodyAccMagMeanFreq
+- FrequencyBodyAccMagMeanFreq: Mean of frequencies in body acceleration frequency magnitude
-- FrequencyBodyAccJerkMagMean
+- FrequencyBodyAccJerkMagMean: Mean of body acceleration jerk frequency magnitude
-- FrequencyBodyAccJerkMagStd
+- FrequencyBodyAccJerkMagStd: Standard Deviation of body acceleration jerk frequency magnitude
-- FrequencyBodyAccJerkMagMeanFreq
+- FrequencyBodyAccJerkMagMean: Mean of frequencies in body acceleration jerk frequency magnitude
-- FrequencyBodyGyroMagMean
+- FrequencyBodyGyroMagMean: Mean of gyroscopic frequency magnitude
-- FrequencyBodyGyroMagStd
+- FrequencyBodyGyroMagStd: Standard Deviation of gyroscopic frequency magnitude
-- FrequencyBodyGyroMagMeanFreq
+- FrequencyBodyGyroMagMeanFreq: Mean of frequencies found in gyroscopic frequency magnitude
-- FrequencyBodyGyroJerkMagMean
+- FrequencyBodyGyroJerkMagMean: Mean of gyroscopic jerk frequency magnitude
-- FrequencyBodyGyroJerkMagStd
+- FrequencyBodyGyroJerkMagStd: Standard Deviation of frequencies found in gyroscopic jerk frequency magnitude
-- FrequencyBodyGyroJerkMagMeanFreq
+- FrequencyBodyGyroJerkMagMeanFreq: Mean of frequencies found in gyroscopic jerk frequency magnitude